- pygame module for interacting with events and queues

 The event subsystem should be called from the main thread.
 If you want to post events into the queue from other threads, please use the fastevent package.

 Joysticks will not send any events until the device has been initialized.

-While debugging and experimenting, you can print the Event objects for a quick display of its type and members.
+While debugging and experimenting, you can print an event object for a quick display of its type and members.
 Events that come from the system will have a guaranteed set of member items based on the type.
-Here is a list of the Event members that are defined with each type.
+Here is a list of the event attributes defined with each event type.

 QUIT none ACTIVEEVENT gain, state KEYDOWN unicode, key, mod KEYUP key, mod MOUSEMOTION pos, rel, buttons MOUSEBUTTONUP pos, button MOUSEBUTTONDOWN pos, button JOYAXISMOTION joy, axis, value JOYBALLMOTION joy, ball, rel JOYHATMOTION joy, hat, value JOYBUTTONUP joy, button JOYBUTTONDOWN joy, button VIDEORESIZE size, w, h VIDEOEXPOSE none USEREVENT code

 Events support equality comparison.
 Two events are equal if they are the same type and have identical attribute values.
 Inequality checks also work.

 New in version 1.9.2: On MacOSX, USEREVENT can have code = pygame.USEREVENT_DROPFILE.
 That means the user is trying to open a file with your application.
 The filename can be found at event.filename

 - internally process pygame event handlerspump() -> None